 Important

 Endor Labs’ container scanning results rely on OVAL feeds from distributions, which provide accurate, vetted vulnerability data, excluding disputed or irrelevant entries.
-OS dependency results are based on data from distribution developers, while for language package dependencies, we complement published data with our proprietary research.Supported languages and package managers
+OS dependency results are based on data from distribution developers, while for language package dependencies, we complement published data with our proprietary research.Create finding policies for containers

 The dependencies associated with the following list of components are identified in the endorctl scan: